-“We held these [Client Relations Workshops] to help the team understand the significant role empathy and connection have in our everyday work, but also to point out how important emotional intelligence is.
-Our ability to treat everyone as an individual with a different character and needs requires a different approach and understanding.
-Raising awareness of this has enabled the team to treat everyone appropriately, adapting their communication style to every account so our clients feel understood and respected.”
+Having carried out Strategic Alignment Calls with each of our clients, we held Client Relations Workshops to help the wider team understand the significant role empathy and connection have in our everyday work.
+Our ability to treat everyone as an individual with different needs required a different approach.
+Raising awareness of this enabled the team to treat everyone appropriately, adapting their communication style to every account so our clients feel understood and respected.

 It’s easy to forget that email can also be a listening tool, and your customers are asking for help.